NSF-Simons-CosmicAI-Institute/tacc-surrogates/README.md

 fno_test.train(data_in,data_out)
 ```

-The arguments for initialization (n_epoch, batch_size, etc.) for a given architecture can be found by looking at the relevant .py file within the models sub-directory.
+The arguments for initialization (n_epoch, batch_size, etc.) can be found by looking at the relevant .py file within the models sub-directory.
 Most initialization steps are quite similar.

 If there is any confusion regarding the initialization/training of a given architecture, the ```tests``` sub-directory contains a complete submission script for certain models, with the [FlowBench dataset](https://baskargroup.bitbucket.io/) serving as a test bed.
 This sub-directory will be updated as tests are completed on new architectures.